purplepotion/sadrat/README.md

 >What else will I get?<br>
 Friends!
 We are people from diverse backgrounds and interests.
 Some are even working/incoming FTEs in well known software firms.
 This would be a great way to know each other and contribute to a single cause!

 **NOTE**: Every contributor is valuable to us.
-Hence each and every contributor irrespective of the contribution, would be mentioned in the "contributors" section of the page.
+Hence each and every contributor irrespective of the "type" of contribution, would be mentioned in the "contributors" section of the page.

 ##### COMMUNICATION
 All communications regarding FOSSHACK 2020 would take place in the #fosshack2020 Slack Channel : [LINK](https://join.slack.com/t/purplepotion/shared_invite/zt-harse3jn-LZGNpcSUJE5XFyvJfa~57Q) (expires in 30 days, i.e on 10th October 2020)